cvfosammmm/Setzer/README.md

 ![Screenshot](https://github.com/cvfosammmm/Setzer/raw/master/data/screenshot.png)

 Setzer is a LaTeX editor written in Python with Gtk.
 I'm happy if you give it a try and provide feedback via the issue tracker here on GitHub, be it about design, code architecture, bugs, feature requests, ...
-I try to respond to issues immediately.

 ## Running Setzer with Gnome Builder